Khiva at a Glance

-Khiva dates from the 10th century.
+Khiva was presumably founded at the beginning of our era -AD and larger city grew from the 10th century on.
 By the 17th century, it was the capital of the Khanate of Khiva, a rival to Bukhara.
 In 1873 it was swallowed up into the Russian Empire and for five years from 1920 was the capital of the Khorezm People’s Soviet Republic.
 In 1925 it was amalgamated with the Uzbek SSR.
 All this gives the multi-faceted city its charm today.

 The legend of Khiva

 One of the most popular legends about the city refers to the son of Noah, named Shem.
 Walking in the desert he found a spring with cool water and ordered his men to dig a well for travelers traversing the Karakum Desert.
 From then the well was carefully safeguarded and people tasting the fresh cool water exclaimed “Khei-vak” which can mean “delicious water” or “such a pleasure”.
 As time passed, a small settlement and caravanserai developed around the well and became part of the Great Silk Road.

 Itchan Kala Gates